nsr67/courseManage/README.md

 Testing --------

-For Email service to work: Add YOUR_EMAIL_ADDRESS  and YOUR_PASSWOORD in application.properties
+For Email service to work: Add YOUR_EMAIL_ID and YOUR_PASSWOORD in <a>https://github.com/nsr67/courseManage/blob/master/src/main/resources/application.properties</a>